-Although, if you apply as soon as eligibility begins the application process is easier.
-This is because the OEP is effective for the first 6-months you receiving Part B.
+Although, if you apply as soon as eligibility begins, the application process becomes simple.
+The OEP is valid for the first 6-months you have Part B.

-GI allows enrollment in a policy without experiencing additional costs or denial related to health conditions.
+GI allows enrollment in a policy without encountering further costs or denial related to health conditions.

 Medicare Supplement Costs in Alabama

 For instance, someone living in Mobile may have a different rate than someone living in Birmingham.
-Medigap benefit rates are determined by three different pricing methods.
+Prices come from three diverse pricing methods.

 Best Alabama Medicare Supplement Plans

-There are ten lettered Alabama Medicare Supplement Plans, A-N. Benefits for like plans have the same coverage no matter which company is selected.
-The difference is the rate at which the company choices to charge for the Medigap plan.
+There are ten lettered Alabama Medicare Supplement Plans, A-N. Benefits for the same plans have the same coverage no matter which company is selected.
+The difference is the rate at which the company choices to charge.

-These top plans offer travel coverage, which is something that Original Medicare does not.
-Out of the top coverage plans, the most common are F, G, and N.
+These top plans offer travel coverage, which is something that Medicare does not.
+Out of the top-plans, the most common are F, G, and N.

 Medicare Plan F in Alabama

-Medicare Supplement Plan F has the highest amount of value and the lowest cost out of pocket expenses.
-Making it the most popular supplement plan.
-These benefits will cover any additional hospital or physician costs not covered by Medicare, including coinsurance and copayments under Part B.
+Plan F has the highest amount of value and the lowest cost out of pocket costs.
+Making it the most popular plan.

 This plan option also offers a High Deductible Plan F, which is the same policy with a higher deductible and a lower monthly premium.